HackerspaceBielefeld/Nextride2-infobeamer/README.md

 # Nextride2-infobeamer
 Nextride2-infobeamer is an extension for [Nextride2](https://github.com/HackerspaceBielefeld/Nextride2) and implements a simple solution to display images on screens running Nextride.
 N2i allows you to fetch a schedule and create a queue from the url elements.
 Those ressources are than itteratively displayed on the Nextride screens.
 N2i also implements a CMS for user uploaded date.
-This can be used to allow guests and visitors to upload slides/ads thay want to share.
+This can be used to allow guests and visitors to upload slides/ads they want to share.

 ## CMS Setup
 1. Clone the repository